gabr1el1/css-exercises/flex/06-flex-layout/README.md

 ### Self Check

 - The header is at the top of the page, the footer is at the bottom, and they stay in place if you resize your screen.
+  DONE using flex: 1, flex-direction, justify content and align-items.
 - The header and footer have padding.
+  DONE
 - The links in the header and footer are pushed to either side.
+  DONE
 - There is space between the links in the header and footer.
+  DONE using gap.
 - The footer has a light gray background (`#eeeeee`).
+  DONE
 - The logo, input and buttons are centered in the screen.
+  DONE using flex-direction, justify-content and align-items.
 - The buttons have an appropriate amount of padding.
+  DONE
 - There is space between the logo, input and buttons.
+  DONE